Use API3 To Request Off-Chain Data on Moonbeam¶

 - specifies which wallet will be used to fulfill the requestparameters

 - specifies the API and Reserved Parameters (see Airnode ABI specifications for how these are encoded).
-Parameters can be encoded off-chain using@airnode-abi
+Parameters can be encoded off-chain using the@airnode-abi

 library